Mari1yng/MM/README.md

 7. Clicking close in welcome modal closes it allowing for the difficulty level to be picked

 #### Tested game logic using using Chrome, Firefox and Opera(mobile):
-This test was done to make sure JavaScripts runs correctly (as desired) on these browsers.
+This test was done to make sure JavaScript runs correctly (as desired) on these browsers.
 1. Attempted to click more than 2 cards in 1 turn
-2. Attempted to double click in order to acheive a match on 1 card
+2. Attempted to double click in order to achieve a match on 1 card
 3. Tried to change difficulty levels many times in order for grid to be created incorrectly
 4. Changed difficulty level from hard to other one and then returning to hard trying to overlap setInterval timer function for the timer to count down quicker than every second
-5. Picking the same level and uncovering the same card in a grid hoping card deck stays unshuffled
+5. Picking the same level and uncovering the same card in a grid hoping card deck stays not shuffled
-6. Playing game on 1 level then changing the game hoping for tiles on new level that were also displayed on previous level to remain unshuffled
+6. Playing game on 1 level then changing the game hoping for tiles on new level that were also displayed on previous level to remain not shuffled
 7. Changing level mid way playing the game hoping for the turn counter to remain unchanged

 #### Testing summary:

 ##### Responsiveness problems:
-- Difficulty buttons were movind from inline to block early, when the board was still underneath them not to the right.
+- Difficulty buttons were moving from inline to block early, when the board was still underneath them not to the right.
 This was very bad UX - changed media in css

 ##### Interaction problems:
 - no problems recorded